stakater/Playbook/content/stacks/delivery.md

 ## Overview

-Delivery Stack is responsible for CI/CD and respective saving artifacts of the pipelines.
+Delivery Stack is responsible for CI/CD and artifacts management of pipelines.

 ## Tools Matrix